Pilot Killed When Plane Crashes in Woodford, Vt.

 Superintendent Beth Regulbuto sent a message to school families saying four men attempted to grab a young woman on Creamery Road.
-According to the superintendent, the woman able to free herself from the four Hispanic men in a cream-colored Jeep Wrangler with New York plates.
+According to the superintendent, the woman was able to free herself from four men in a cream-colored Jeep Wrangler with New York plates.

 "She ran home and called the police, but the vehicle was already gone and was not able to be located," reads a memo released by Regulbuto.

 The district will be making an extra effort to speak to students and reminding them how to stay safe around strangers.